akhnos/spica-documentation/docs/pro/user-as-content.md

 ## Rules

 Rules will be applied to every identity.
 This means rules don't give access to your administration account if rule conditions return false.
-Instead of adding every identity to rule separately, it will be easier to add a custom policy to your administration accounts and checking if the authenticated user has your custom policy.
+Instead of adding every identity to rulxe separately, it will be easier to add a custom policy to your administration accounts and checking if the authenticated user has your custom policy.

 Bad